Donald M. Baer: Background information

-Donald M. Baer was born in St. Louis, Missouri on October 25, 1931.
+Donald M. Baer was born in St. Louis, Missouri, on October 25, 1931.
 His father was a labor organizer which required his family to move frequently.
 Don later gained early admittance to the University of Chicago where he received his doctoral degree in 1957 under the direction of Jacob L. Gewirtz (Poulson, 2002).
 After graduation, Baer began working with Sidney W. Bijou at the University of Washington.
 Baer was soon offered a faculty position at the University of Kansas where he remained until his death on April 28, 2002.
-He is survived by his wife Elsie Pinkston and his three daughters.
+He is survived by his wife, Elsie Pinkston, and his three daughters.

 Early work

 Collectively, Baer and Bijou established the behavior analysis approach to child development at the University of Washington (Anonymous, 2002).
 From 1957 to 1965, Baer and Bijou conducted an array of research on the effects of reinforcement contingencies on children (Anonymous, 2002).
 An influential paper titled "Effect of withdrawal of positive reinforcement on an extinguishing response in young children" was written during this time (Baer, 1961).
 This research article established the effectiveness of "withdrawal of positive reinforcement" as a means of reducing behavior (Baer, 1961, p.
 1).

 While at the University of Washington, Baer made another noteworthy research paper on the escape and avoidance behaviors of preschool children (Baer, 1960).
 Unfortunately, Baer and his research associates became involved in a "typical Psychology civil war" at the University of Washington (Baer, 1993., pp. 570).
 The war stemmed from the administration's "intolerance of Skinnerian perspectives and the rejection of research using single-subject designs."
 (Horowitz, 2002., pp. 313).
 Seeking a university environment more welcoming of behavior analysis, Don Baer found his way to the newly formed Human Development and Family Life Department at the University of Kansas.

 The establishment of the Human Development and Family Life Department at the University of Kansas is a somewhat turbulent chain of events.
 The following comes from Baer (1993), unless otherwise stated.
 Due to various professors retiring, the University of Kansas decided to dissolve its Home Economics Department in the early 1960s.
 As a result, over $2 million in funding remained unused.
 A recently acquired academic researcher, Frances Horowitz, pleaded to the Kansas administration to simply transform the Home Economics Department into the Department of Human Development and Family Life.
 The Home Economics Department was already a well known childhood research center.
 The administration agreed and appointed Horowitz chair of the department.
 Horowitz assumed the task of recruiting researchers.
-Horowitz and Donald Baer had conversed at APA meetings for years and became great friends.
+Horowitz and Donald Baer had conversed at American Psychological Association (APA) meetings for years and became great friends.
 At an APA meeting in Los Angeles, Horowitz asked Baer if he would be "interested in a challenge" (Baer, 1993. pp. 570).
 The challenge Horowitz was referring to was establishing a new doctoral program from the ground up.
 Don Baer remained at the department and began expanding the program to the highest degree.